 Effekten af Alexanderteknik er dokumenteret gennem talrige videnskabelige undersøgelser.
-Fx viser en undersøgelse fra Storbritannien blandt ca. 600 med kroniske rygsmerter at deltagerne fik reduceret antallet af månedlige dage med smerter fra 21 til 3 efter 24 lektioner i Alexanderteknik.
+Fx viser en undersøgelse fra Storbritannien blandt ca. 600 mennesker med kroniske rygsmerter, at deltagerne fik reduceret antallet af månedlige dage med smerter fra 21 til 3 efter 24 lektioner i Alexanderteknik.
 Et år efter undersøgelsens afslutning havde deltagerne stadig kun 3 dage med smerter.

 Klik på videoerne og læs artiklerne for detaljer.